scottrlarson/profession/content/guides/guide-enpass-password-manager.md

 caption = ""

 +++

+This guide covers the basics of [setting up a Enpass on a new device](/guides/guide-enpass-password-manager/#downloading-enpass), [how to add new information to Enpass](/guides/guide-enpass-password-manager/#browser-extension) and [how to use Enpass to log into your accounts](/guides/guide-enpass-password-manager/#enpass-features).
+For more in-depth in formation on how to use particular features, visit the [support page](https://support.enpass.io/home.htm).

 Enpass is [cross-platform](/terms/term-cross-platform) Password Manager.
 Password Mangers help you keep track of your account information.
 Learn about [why this is important](\publications\publication-why-password-managers.md) and [why I recommend everyone use one](\recommendations\recommendation-password-managers.md).